cemozbas/DSA210-Project/README.md

   •Rain and strong winds lead to a decline in rentals.

-  •Holidays and major events cause noticeable fluctuations in demand.
+  •Holidays and major events cause noticeable increase in demand.

 # Methods
  1. Data Collection – Retrieve Citi Bike trip records and Open-Meteo weather data.